Bdots1806/vps-file/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Development node server

+Run `npm run server.js` for a dev server.
+Navigate to `http://localhost:3000/`.
+The app will automatically reload if you change any of the source files.